Taxus baccata

 My Experience

 I've mentioned above that I experience the same effects on yew as on Banderol, and acute malaria dose Plaquenil.
-These effects consist of:
+These effects consist of:- nausea

 Some of these effects aren't dissimilar from the description of yew poisoning, and very great care must be taken.
 I experienced these effects on even a minimal dose, which satisfied me that it was due to micro-organism die-off rather than poisoning.
 I was happy to take this risk, but I certainly wouldn't recommend it to anyone else.